 - You must record any time taken under this policy in Workday using the special COVID-19 Sick Leave Code.

-- To use COVID-19 emergency sick leave, please complete and submit the form to our Benefits team.
+- To use COVID-19 emergency sick leave, please complete and submit this form.

-- Report an exposure or symptoms without using COVID-19 Sick Leave code, please complete and submit this form.
+- To report an exposure or symptom, without using COVID-19 Sick Leave code, please complete and submit this form.

 Stock up on prescriptions.